TV Asa Branca: History

 On September 26, 2025, the president of the Federal Supreme Court, Luís Roberto Barroso, granted a request from TV Globo to revoke the decision that required the Rio de Janeiro network to renew its contract with TV Gazeta de Alagoas.
 As a result, as of midnight on September 27, channel 28.1 was renamed TV Asa Branca Alagoas, aired a statement announcing the new affiliation, and began rebroadcasting Globo's programming.
 The former affiliate, however, did not leave the network, and as a result, both began rebroadcasting programming at the same time.

 Starting today, TV Asa Branca is writing one of the most important chapters in the history of Brazilian television.

 TV Asa Branca is now Rede Globo's affiliate in Alagoas, consolidating the expansion of the Grupo Asa Brance, which, for thirty-four years, has worked tirelessly for unbiased, ethical, and pluralistic journalism.

 The new broadcaster will continue firmly on this path.

 To our dear friends in Alagoas, in addition to a special greeting, we are committed to bringing you the most relevant news of the day, prioritizing topics of public interest in any of the 102 municipalities of Alagoas.

 We extend our hand to the advertising market and recognize the talent of the professionals who create the present here and help develop the future of Alagoas.

 Welcome to TV Asa Branca Alagoas, Globo's new affiliate in the state.

 Alagoas is now on the air.

+— TV Asa Branca Alagoas in the informational slide shown around midnight on the 27th.

 As it was not prepared to produce and broadcast local programs at the time of the court decision, TV Asa Branca Alagoas began rebroadcasting local newscasts from TV Globo Pernambuco, which on Saturday featured the station's journalism director, Mauro Wedekin, to announce the new affiliation.
 The selection of professionals to join the station's team will take place starting on the 29th.
 The station's first newscast, “ABTV 2ª Edição,” temporarily presented by Mauro, is scheduled to premiere on October 1.